GenericName192/Mind-Matters/README.md

 The website as it is doesn't have many features it has some info cards with some definitions of common place mental health issues as well as some tips for dealing with them.
 There is also some tips on managing day to day stress, a in crisis button that opens a modal signposting to the Samaritans and a form to give feedback.
 Finally it has a "darkmode" button which just makes the navbar and footer dark green, I did this more just to practise doing that for the future.

-## Improvments
+## Improvments/Future development

 The website as it is is very basic, in an ideal world I would add a backend allowing for content to be updated easier, I would also like to have added a section on mindfullness but due to time restrains I have decided not to.
+I also like trying to gameify things so maybe add a small game or quiz to allow uses to test the knowledge they gain on the site.

 ## Deployment